winet/profile/Resume.md

 - Technology used
   - Hpsice, Hsim, SmartSpice, BSIM4, degraded model
 - Compatible technology
-  - Development of a system that can verify the circuit operation after 10 years by transient analysis (SPICE) of transistor hot carrier aging deterioration.
+  - Development of a system that can verify the circuit operation after 10 years by transient analysis (SPICE) of transistor hot carrier aging degradation.
 The conversion formula based on the actual measurement (DC life) is directly implemented in the Tr model code such as BSIM4.
-  - Co-developed with members of USA, the developer of C ++, Spice vendor, Exceed, Red Hat Enterprise Linux
+  - Co-developed with members of USA, the developer of C++, Spice Simulator vendor, Exceed, Red Hat Enterprise Linux

 ### Development of circuit layout (wiring) verification software (in-house software)
 - Technology used